 Contact: Kate Kelly, Executive Director

 Phone: (727) 443-0471

 Men’s fraternal organization fosters charity, unity and fraternity through service to the Church and community, council family, and youth.
 The Knights organize events for Catholic youth (e.g. basketball free throw and others), fundraisers for charities, scholarships for vocations, sponsor the annual OLL School golf tournament, and give of their time, talent and treasure to those in need.
 Members must be Catholic.

 This men’s organization fosters the spirit of patriotism and encourages responsible active Catholic citizenship.
 The Assembly, in addition to supporting the Council activities, participates in “get out the vote” campaigns, funds Catholic military chaplaincy, and provides an honor guard to Catholic functions and ceremonies for the local Church and Bishop.
 Members must be Catholic and members of a Council.

 This ministry coordinates the efforts to assist our twin parish, Sacred Heart of Jesus in Acul des Pins, Haiti, with various needs.
-The funds raised so far have enabled our parish to sponsor a summer camp for children, purchase French Bibles and Catechisms, and connect electricity to the school.
-We have sent a group of teachers to the parish to teach English and Spanish to their teachers and intend to send a group of doctors, nurses, and medical supplies.
-Future projects include security fencing for the school and parish buildings, and the building of a mission church.
+The funds raised so far have enabled us to help complete the Mission Chapel, continue our support in funding classroom teacher salaries, and sponsor summer camps for the children.
+We have also raised enough funds to provide each child with the “shoe that grows,” purchase French Bibles and Catechisms, and connect electricity to the school.
+We have sent groups of teachers and young adults to the parish to work with their youth during the summers.

 Contact: Father Gary